Anne Meara: Religion

 Meara was born, baptized, and raised a Roman Catholic.
 She converted to Judaism six years after marrying Stiller.
 She insisted that she did not convert at Stiller's request, explaining, "Catholicism was dead to me."
 She took her conversion seriously and studied the Jewish faith in such depth that her Jewish-born husband quipped, "Being married to Anne has made me more Jewish."
 They discussed how they met and their early career during a guest appearance on the TV game show What's My Line? in 1968.

 Children

 Meara and her husband had two children, Amy and Ben.

 Death

-Meara died on May 23, 2015, aged 85, in Manhattan.
-She had been living in the Hebrew Home for the Aged following several strokes and reportedly died of natural causes.
+Meara died on May 23, 2015, aged 85, in Manhattan, from natural causes.
+She had been living in the Hebrew Home for the Aged following several strokes.